Elepr/TS-exercises/cli/cat/README.md

-# Hello everyone
+# myCat
-## Here we've implemented the cat function.
+Here we've reimplemented the cat function.
-### This exercise has allowed us to see different notions:
+This exercise has allowed us to see different notions:
 1. Interactions with the **file system**.
 2. Permissions and the **chmod** **command**.
 3. Shebang